We check out the new vintage of this big time Burgundy at a bargain price, the Kirkland Signature Premier Cru Chablis.

-The Kirkland Signature Series Chablis Premier Cru is available for just $14.99 at Costco, which is a rather astounding price.
+The Kirkland Signature Premier Cru Chablis is available for $17.79 at Costco.
 Very few Premier Cru wines are available under $20, with most costing $30+.
-Imported by Misa Imports.
+It is imported by Misa Imports.

-Today we continue our Costco QPR Champs series with a Premier Cru Chablis wine, a designation in the Burgundy region that normally carries a much higher price.
+Today we are revisiting this Chablis Premier Cru wine, a designation in the Burgundy region that normally carries a much higher price.
 Not to the level of the Grand Cru wines, these wines are nevertheless very high quality with strict controls on vineyard sites and maximum yields.
-A relatively cool climate, south facing slopes that get lots of sun and the unique limestone and clay soils dotted with seashells all create a fabulous recipe for growing high-quality Chardonnay grapes.
+A relatively cool climate, south facing slopes that get lots of sun, and the unique limestone and clay soils dotted with seashells all create a fabulous recipe for growing high-quality Chardonnay grapes.